SvenGDK/PS-Multi-Tools/USERGUIDE.md

 - Change game/app icon -> Replace the game or app's icon0.png file
 - Change game/app background -> Replace the game or app's pic0.png file
 - Change game/app soundtrack -> Replace the game or app's snd0.at9 file

+### Load installed games & apps over FTP
+`Windows only`
+1. Enter your PS5 IP & Port in the Settings on the top menu (IP:PORT)
+2. Send a payload that enables FTP access
+3. Click on Library -> "Load installed games and apps over FTP" on the top menu

 ## Tools
 ### Payload & Mast1c0re PS2 Game Sender